pyca/cryptography/docs/x509/reference.rst

         Returns the
         :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm` which
         was used in signing this request.
+Can be ``None`` if signature did not use separate hash
+        (:attr:`~cryptography.x509.oid.SignatureAlgorithmOID.ED25519`,
+        :attr:`~cryptography.x509.oid.SignatureAlgorithmOID.ED448`).

         .. doctest::